osrf/gazebo_tutorials/install_dependencies_from_source/tutorial.md

         make -j4
         sudo make install

-## Build And Install SDFormat from source
+## Build and install SDFormat from source

 Gazebo depends on the SDFormat package.